mrschloemp/Nightscout-Ubuntu-20.04/readme.md

 # The ServerName directive sets the request scheme, hostname and port that
 # the server uses to identify itself.
 This is used when creating
 # redirection URLs.
 In the context of virtual hosts, the ServerName
-# specifies what hostname must appear in the request’s Host: header to
+# specifies what hostname must appear in the requestâ€™s Host: header to
 # match this virtual host.
 For the default virtual host (this file) this
 # value is not decisive as it is used as a last resort host regardless.
 # However, you must set it for any further virtual host explicitly.